 You can get to La Batata hike from Trinidad.
 The cheapest way is to get a shared, private taxi.
 They will usually wait to pick you up once you are back from the hike.

 The hike takes about an hour each way.
-There is an entrance fee to get in, though there were no one there to collect money when I did the hike.
+There is an entrance fee to get in, though there was no one there to collect money when I did the hike.
 I was told it is about 6-8 CUC.

 If you’re looking for a bit of escape from the city life in Havana, then you should head out to Las Terrazas – an eco-village about an hour’s drive from Havana.
 This village was founded out of Cuba’s reforestation project that began in 1968.
 Following the start of that effort, over 6 million (!) trees were planted in the area, with the village being founded shortly thereafter.